-I’m just a homeowner here to help you learn how to maintain, decorate, and finance your home.
+I’m here to help you learn how to maintain, decorate, and finance the home of your dreams.

 The hardware store can be a daunting place for anybody who isn’t a professional contractor or handyman.
 For a new homeowner, it is a completely new and scary environment.